shaloo/docs.arcana/docs/state_of_the_ntwk.md

 {% include "./text-snippets/auth_supported.md" %}

+We are working on supporting additional social providers for onboarding users.
+Watch out for the upcoming Auth SDK releases:

+- Telegram
+- LINE
+- Wechat
+- Kakaotalk

 !!! tip

     Besides social authentication, a passwordless login option is also available to onboard dApp users.